Cyber-Chic/prettycoinz/README.md

 | <img src="https://cyber-chic.github.io/prettycoinz/img/Anchor.jpg" width="350" alt="The Pretty Coin Rose" style="image-rendering: smooth; display: block; border: 2px solid #eee; margin: auto;"> |
 | **[ SIGNAL_BACK: BEAL PROOF]** |

-Named after the [Beal Conjecture](http://bealconjecture.com), this benchmark serves as the "Sovereign Anchor" of the collection.
+Named after the [Beal Conjecture](https://www.bealconjecture.com/), this benchmark serves as the "Sovereign Anchor" of the collection.
 This is a study in **Capital Persistence**, where the digital trajectory of a disciplined investment portfolio is validated by a physical specimen.

-*   **The Math:** This project honors the principal investigator's award-winning research into the Beal Conjecture (presented at the **100th Anniversary of MathFest** and recipient of the **Westfair Milli Award**).
+*   **The Math:** This project honors the principal investigator's award-winning research into the Beal Conjecture.
+Originally published in the **CMC3 Proceedings** (19th Annual Lake Tahoe Conference), the work was subsequently featured in the **MAA 100th Anniversary Celebration** at MathFest and is the recipient of the **Westfair Milli Award**.
 *   **The Asset:** The **Beal Mountain Proof** is an aesthetic silver specimen chosen as the definitive "Physical Signal" for our internal valuation targets.
 *   **The Trajectory:** Currently projected to surpass historical benchmark evaluation, this **10-Year Inquiry** aims to independently match or exceed the valuation of the official Beal Prize through private equity growth.